 - Thirty £2,500 grants will be offered to selected SMEs and sole traders to cover materials for early stage prototyping.

 - The first phase of STEAMhouse will be a free and open opportunity for businesses to make use of the facilities.

 Download our Business Partner Introduction e-guide for more information on how STEAMhouse can work for you.

 The first phase of STEAMhouse, which will initially be housed on Digbeth High Street from late 2017, will enable businesses to develop innovative ideas and creative products in a collaborative setting.
 The building will have specially designed spaces to encourage businesses to incubate new ideas, and prototype new creative products and services.
 It will also house a new fabrication facility focusing on experimenting with digital, wood, metal and print production.
 The project will engage with at least 200 SMEs in the Greater Birmingham, Solihull Local Enterprise Partnership (GBS LEP) area over a three-year period.

-At the second phase of the STEAMhouse project, £22.2 million will be invested in transforming the former Typhoo factory into a large-scale collaborative centre making up 176,000 sq ft of mixed incubation, collaboration and maker space in the center of Birmingham.
+During the second phase of the STEAMhouse project, £22.2 million will be invested in a large-scale collaborative centre made up of mixed incubation, collaboration and maker space in the heart of Birmingham.
 A new STEAMhouse education facility called STEAMacademy will create interdisciplinary courses with industry input to drive talent.